 What Health Problems Result from Lack of Deep Sleep?

 A lack of deep sleep can cause serious health problems and slow down physical recovery.
-Poor deep sleep weakens the immune system, increasing the risk of infections and illness.
+Poor deep sleep weakens the immune system and increases susceptibility to infections and illness.

 The Future of Sleep Peptides

 Research on sleep peptides like DSIP and Sermorelin is growing quickly.
-Current studies show that these compounds may help researchers understand sleep disorders and other sleep issues that affect deep sleep quality and nightly recovery.
+Current studies show that these compounds, along with peptides involved in wakefulness and brain activity such as Orexin-A and Protirelin, may help researchers better understand sleep disorders and other sleep issues that affect deep sleep quality and nightly recovery.

-As science moves forward, sleep peptides may play an important part in future sleep research.
-They could help uncover new ways to improve good sleep hygiene and support restorative sleep naturally, though their clinical effects are still under study.
+As science moves forward, these peptides may play an important part in future sleep research.
+They could help uncover new ways to improve sleep hygiene and support both restorative sleep and stable wakefulness, though their clinical effects are still under study.

 All products discussed are supplied for research purposes only and are not intended for human use.